18F/guides/content/methods/decide/qualitative-data-analysis.md

   title: Coding qualitative data
 method:
   title: Coding qualitative data
-  what: Using coding tools like Google Sheets, Excel, or Airtable to sort and analyze qualitative data.
+  what: Using flexible coding tools for sorting spreadsheets or databases to analyze qualitative data.
   why: Quickly organize research to help you see patterns and relationships.
 To help make qualitative data actionable and to give it an even playing ground with quantitative data.
   timeRequired: 3–4 hours or more depending on the amount of data collected.
   category: decide